Dyane N. Sherwood, Ph.D.

 I recommend that you check with your insurance company to find out about reimbursement for "out of network" psychologists and psychoanalysts.
 (The reimbursement may be higher for psychoanalysts.)

 If you would like to submit a claim to insurance, I can provide you with a monthly statement that includes a treatment code (for type of treatment) and diagnosis (which I will discuss with you).
-This information should allow you to submit your own claim for reimbursement from your insurance company, as long as you have coverage for "out-of-network providers."

 The National Alliance on Mental Health (NAMI) has excellent information about insurance coverage, including the federal requirement that mental health treatment receive the same coverage as other medical treatments ("parity").
 It has additional information about how to advocate for coverage should your insurance claim be denied.